Natural Health Products

 What else should I be aware of?

 Selenium is safe for most adults when used over the short-term in the recommended amounts.
 Taking more than 400 µg of selenium can be toxic.
-Side effects of selenium toxicity may include nausea, vomiting, loss of energy, a metallic taste in the mouth, sleepiness, weight loss, irritability, tremor, hair loss, and muscle soreness.
+Side effects of selenium toxicity may include nausea, vomiting, loss of energy, weight loss, hair loss, skin rash, nail changes, and changes in liver function.
+In severe cases, it may lead to organ failure and even death.

 While short term use of selenium at the appropriate dose appears to be safe for most adults and children, long term use is not recommended.
 Using selenium for a long period of time can actually increase your risk of getting type 2 diabetes.